Hatim al-Tai: Qissa-e-Hatem-tai

-Outside Arabia, the tales of Hatim are also popular in Persia, India, and Pakistan.
+Outside Arabia, the tales of Hatim are also popular in Persia, India, Bangladesh, and Pakistan.

 Qissa-e-Hatem-tai, alternatively Dastan-e-Hatem-tai, meaning "The Tale of Hatemtai" is very popular in Persia and the Indian subcontinent.
 Sayad Haider Bakhsh Haidri, the author of the Qissa-e-Hatim Tai, writes in his introduction that he has taken the story from "someone’s" Persian text, but has amplified and extended it at suitable points "to please the listeners."
 Multiple films (see below) have been made about Hatim based on this story, which narrates seven of his fantastic adventures in seven chapters.

 The books on the story usually consist of a short introduction describing his ancestry and character and tells the seven episodes based on seven riddles, asked by a beautiful and rich woman named Husn Banu, who will marry only the person who is able to obtain answers to all seven of them.
 The riddles are: